People

 Current Lab Members

-Wendy Dorman is a Ph.D. candidate advised by Dr. Ward.
+Wendy Dorman is a Ph.D. candidate advised by Dr. Ward (2020-present).
 She earned a M.S.
 Biology from Winthrop University and an M.S.
 GIS from Eastern Michigan University.
 Wendy earned her B.S. from Eastern Michigan University.
-Her research explores the influence of intra- and inter-species use of space on species distributions and how these factors can be integrated into conservation applications for migratory avian species.
-Her current research efforts are addressing questions related to behavioral responses to changing environmental stimuli and their influence on habitat selection and species geographic limits.
+Her research explores “The factors limiting the distribution of migratory birds.”
 Find out more on her Linkedin profile.

 Sonia Tomcyzk is a MS student co-advised by Dr. Ward and Dr. Jinelle Hutchins Sperry (2023-present).
 She received her B.S. in Natural Resources and Environmental Sciences from the University of Illinois at Urbana-Champaign (2021).
 She is broadly interested in the use of Environmental DNA to examine species diversity and diet of endangered and threatened species.
 Her masters research will delve into the relationship diet of the Eastern whip-poor-will, Common poorwill, and Chuck-will’s-widows have regarding space and time at Fort Hood, Texas.